Imagine a diet that helps you lose weight and is scientifically proven to make you happier?

 So What Is Dopamine And Why Is It So Good?

-Your brain starts producing dopamine at the sight of food, the thought of sex, during exercise, or when you’re doing or thinking of pretty much anything you enjoy.
+Your brain starts producing dopamine at the sight of food, the thought of love, during exercise, or when you’re doing or thinking of pretty much anything you enjoy.
 It makes you feel good.

 All eating produces dopamine, but some foods produce more than others.
 Sugary, starchy, ‘bad’ foods are a bad choice because they produce plenty of that feel good hormone, which makes eating those foods very addictive.
 This causes binge-eating and weight problems.